Professional Contributions of Nursing at Clear Lake Hospital

 - Nurses at Houston Methodist Clear Lake are routinely recognized for professional accomplishments throughout the year by receiving the following awards:

-- Daisy Award
+- DAISY Award

 - Good Samaritan Foundation Nurse Excellence Award

-- Houston Chronicle Salute to Nurses
+- Houston Chronicle Salute to Nurses Award

 - Texas Nurses Association District 9 Nurse Excellence Award